cangjielanguage/cangjie_docs/docs/tools/source_en/cmd-tools/cjpm_manual.md

     - `random-seed`: Specifies the random seed value.
 Must be a positive integer.
     - `no-color`: Specifies whether to disable colored output in the console.
 Can be `true` or `false`.
     - `report-path`: Specifies the path for test execution reports (cannot be configured via `@Configure`).
     - `report-format`: Specifies the report output format.
-Currently, unit test reports only support `xml` format (case-insensitive).
+Currently, unit test reports only support `xml` and `xml-per-package` format (case-insensitive).
 Other values will throw an exception (cannot be configured via `@Configure`).
 Performance test reports only support `csv` and `csv-raw` formats.
     - `verbose`: Specifies whether to display detailed compilation information.
 Can be `true` or `false`.

 #### "profile.test.build"